 Politicians, platforms, companies and the media are constantly talking about the growing phenomenon that is the Gig Economy and Platform Work.
 For some this represents the glorious, Utopian future of freedom, choice and opportunity.
 For others it represents a nightmare mix of precarious employment and uncertain incomes.
-The voice that is missing in these debates is that of the workers themselves.
-That’s where you come in.
+The voice that was missing in these debates was that of the workers themselves.
+That’s where our survey came in.

-Instead of having others talking about you and for you, we want to hear from you directly.
+Instead of having others talking about freelancers and for freelancers, we wanted to hear from the people directly.

-Do you rent out your home or do you do side gigs?
-What kind of gigs do you do?
-How many platforms do you use?
-How many hours do you spend?
+We wanted to establish whether people rent out their home or are doing side gigs?
+What kind of gigs are people doing?
+How many platforms do they use?
+How many hours are they spending?

-Our aim is to answer these questions, and more, with first-hand data and thereby create the first comprehensive study of Gig Work and earnings in Europe.
+Our aim was to answer these questions, and more, with first-hand data and thereby create the first comprehensive study of Gig Work and earnings in Europe.